Tayruh/sadako/README.md

 # Sadako

+### What is it?

 Sadako is a JavaScript library for creating hyperlink-based interactive fiction similar to [Twine](https://twinery.org/), [ChoiceScript](https://www.choiceofgames.com/make-your-own-games/choicescript-intro/), and [Ink](https://www.inklestudios.com/ink/).
 Sadako is my attempt at merging Twine-like markup and Ink-like choice trees into a cohesive scripting language that I call *Sadako script*.

+### Why the name?

+The engine is named after one of my favorite things, which is japanese horror.
+I love Ringu and Juon, so I chose Sadako as the main engine, and I thought it'd be humorous to have Kayako as the compiler.
+Sadako vs Kayako.
+Yes, I'm a dork.

+### Documentation

 A guide on how to setup an HTML page for use with Sadako can be viewed [here](getting-started.md).